giscus/giscus-component/README.md

 When you change the props/attributes of the React, Vue, and web components, they will automatically update the giscus configuration using `postMessage()` to the underlying `<iframe>` element without reloading the comments.
-Unfortunately, this doesn't work for Svelte as it always reloads the web component for some reason.
+Unfortunately, this doesn't work for Svelte and Solid as they always reload the web component for some reason.
 If you know how to fix this, please let me know.

 ### Further information